Evidence supporting the use of: Lactobacillus helveticus

 However, direct clinical evidence in humans specifically for "Leaky Gut Syndrome" is sparse.
 Most human studies have investigated blends of probiotics (sometimes including L. helveticus) rather than the isolated strain, and often in the context of general gut health, irritable bowel syndrome, or other gastrointestinal disorders rather than increased intestinal permeability per se.
 There is a growing scientific rationale for its use, but the current evidence is preliminary and not robust.
 Thus, while there is scientific interest and some supportive data, the use of L. helveticus for leaky gut should be considered experimental, with a need for larger, high-quality clinical trials to confirm efficacy.

-More about lactobacillus helveticus
+More about Lactobacillus helveticus

 More about Leaky Gut Syndrome